shidi1985/academic-kickstart/content/post/2019-US-Patent-Approved/index.md

   focal_point = "Smart"

 +++
-Title of the paper is "Data Mining based Approach for Online Calibration of Phasor Measurement Unit (PMU)" with patent application no. US 15/787,365.
+Title of the invention is "Data Mining based Approach for Online Calibration of Phasor Measurement Unit (PMU)" with US patent application no. US20180156886.